-- Students are expected to take tests as scheduled.
+- 1. Students who fail to follow policies for tests, quizzes, and exams may receive a grade of "0" on the test. - 2.
+Students are expected to take tests as scheduled.
 However, students who must be absent on the day of the scheduled test are required to notify the course coordinator prior to the test and make arrangements with the course coordinator for taking the test the first time the student returns to the college campus or the clinical site.
-The instructor has the option of giving the student an alternate test. - 2.
-Students may use basic calculators approved by the nursing department during testing unless otherwise stated on the course syllabus. - 3.
+The instructor has the option of giving the student an alternate test. - 3.
+Students may only use basic calculators approved by the nursing department during testing unless otherwise stated on the course syllabus.
+Cell phone calculators are not permitted. - 4.
+All electronic devices including watches and fitness trackers, cell phones, smart phones are to be turned off and placed in book bags in a faculty designated area.
+If the student wears an electronic device, they need to notify the faculty prior to the test.

+- 5. Faculty may choose to use assigned seating during tests.
+If space permits, students should have one "seat" between them.
+Proctors may circulate in the room during testing. - 6.
+Absolutely no talking once the test or quiz starts. - 7.
+If you have a question, raise your hand and wait for the faculty to come to you.
+Words and content will not be defined.
+If there is a typo, the faculty will address the correction. - 8.
+Students may not wear hats, hoods, or scarves (except for religious purposes) during examinations. - 9.
+Students may use ear plugs. - 10.
 The Scantron grade sheet constitutes the official test score.
 Only answers recorded on the Scantron sheet will be graded unless otherwise instructed.
 It is the student's responsibility to utilize the Scantron sheet correctly.
-Students must sign the honor code with each test. - 4.
-All personal items will be removed from the testing area and placed along the wall in the back or side of the classroom with the exception of #2 pencils and approved basic calculator.

-- 5. Students are allotted 75 minutes for unit tests and 110 minutes for final exams.
+Students must sign the honor code with each test. - 11.
+All personal items will be removed from the testing area and placed along the wall in the back or side of the classroom with the exception of #2 pencils and approved basic calculator. - 12.
+Students are allotted 75 minutes for unit tests and 110 minutes for final exams.
 Time begins at the start of the roll call for the testing period.
-All students will remain in the testing area until dismissed by the instructors. - 6.
-After taking a test or exam, students are not to discuss the topics or questions with other nursing students.
-Doing so will result in dismissal from the program. - 7.
+All students will remain in the testing area until dismissed by the instructors. - 13.
+After taking a test or exam, students are not to discuss the topics or questions with other nursing students (except during test collaboration).
+Doing so may result in dismissal from the program. - 14.
 Post-test reviews are scheduled at the discretion of the course coordinator.
-No notes will be taken during the test reviews.
-Students will have 24 hours to seek clarification or rationale for any test question via e-mail or by appointment. - 8.
-Test grades will be posted on-line at the discretion of the course instructor, within 7 days. - 9.
-Final examinations are given during the designated exam period at the end of each semester. - 10.
-Conferences are held with students who have a mid-term grade average below 78%.
-Conferences are also held at the end of each clinical rotation and other times as requested by the student or instructor to discuss the progress and grade of the student. - 11.
-Collaborative testing will be utilized at the discretion of the course coordinator.
+No notes or recording in any manner will be taken during the test reviews.
+Students will have 24 hours to seek clarification or rationale for any test question via e-mail or by appointment. - 15.
+Test grades will be posted on-line at the discretion of the course instructor, within 7 days. - 16.
+Final examinations are given during the designated exam period at the end of each semester. - 17.
+Faculty may request to have a conference with individual students following tests.
+Test counseling appointments should be made according to instructions provided by faculty.
+Conferences are routinely held with students who have a mid-term grade average below 78%. - 18.
+Students shall report immediately any knowledge of previous quiz or test question in circulation to the faculty.
+Any student who fails to report issues of academic integrity are in violation of the Academic Integrity Policy. - 19.
+Test questions shall not be copied (written down), photographed, or otherwise recorded. - 20.
+Collaborative testing may be utilized at the discretion of the course coordinator.